-Ellsworth Kelly (American, 1923-2015) Untitled 1994 Stainless steel / 240 x 22 x 2 inches Ellsworth Kelly initially emerged as a leader of the Hard Edge group of Color Field painting in the 1960s with his large, bright, ovoid shapes that contrasted with sharp, rectangular color-plane backgrounds on his canvases.
+Ellsworth Kelly (American, 1923-2015) 109 Jntitled 1994 Stainless steel / 240 x 22 x 2 inches Ellsworth Kelly initially emerged as a leader of the Hard Edge group of Color Field painting in the 1960s with his large, bright shapes that contrasted with sharp, rectangular color-plane backgrounds on his canvases.
 Kelly moved to shaped canvases, which eventually led to freestanding sculptures.
-His sculptures present the same geometric shapes as his paintings, although created on an environmental scale and constructed of industrial materials like steel.
-Untitled is an elegant obelisk that is surprising to walk around and view its relationship to the park.
-When viewed straight on, the form is sturdy and full, with an assertive shape.
-Moving around the sculpture, it takes on a more fragile appearance, almost completely disappearing into itself.
-Siting this piece in the center of the park is well considered. encouraging viewers to actively notice the environment of the park and its urban context.
+His sculptures present geometric shapes like those in his paintings, although created on an environmental scale and constructed of industrial materials like steel.
+Untitled is an elegant obelisk that is surprising to walk around and see its relationship to the park.
+When viewed straight on, it is a soaring shape with gently sloping edges.
+Moving around the sculpture, it appears as a thin band of steel, nearly disappearing into its surroundings.
+The site of this piece in the center of the park is well considered, encouraging viewers to actively notice the environment of the park and its urban context

-Gary Hume (British, born 1962) Back of Snowman (White) 2002 Enamel on bronze / 120 x 88 x 88 inches Back of Snowman (Black) 2002 Enamel on bronze / 120 x 88 x 88 inches Gary Hume's art is distinguished by bright, expressive colors, luscious surfaces, and simplified forms.
+Gary Hume (British, born 1962) Back of Snowman (White) 2002 Enamel on bronze / 120 x 88 x 88 inches Back of Snowman (Black) 2002 Enamel on bronze / 120 x 88 x 88 inches Garv Hume's art is distinguished by bright. expressive colors, luscious surfaces, and simplified forms.
 While the human figure and face have often been the subject of his work, imagery from childhood such as bears, rabbits, and the snowmen that make up these two works are also common themes.
 Hume is a painter as well as a sculptor, a fact suggested by the glossy, smooth surface of these sculptures that is unlike any other work in the park.
 The title Back of Snowman plays a clever joke on the viewer, in which no amount of circling will reveal the snowman's front.

-Scott Burton (American, 1939-1989) Seating for Eight designed 1985, fabricated 1989-90 Polished Deer Island granite 32 x 34 x 18 inches each Café Table I designed 1984, fabricated 1992 Polished Absolute black granite 28 x 22 x 22 inches interested in blurring the line between art and everyday life.
+Scott Burton (American, 1939-1989) Seating for Eight designed 1985, fabricated 1989-90 Polished Deer Island granite 32 x 34 x 18 inches each Polished Absolute black granite 28 x 22 x 22 inches was interested in blurring the line between art and everyday life.
 His approach to achieving this was to make sculptures that function as furniture and place these pieces in public spaces where people would be invited to use them.
 His artwork begins with refined, immaculately constructed furniture, like this table and chairs, but only becomes complete when visitors actually use the pieces.
 Thus, Seating for Eight and Café Table I are the only sculptures in the park that visitors are allowed to touch and function as a central resting place.
 The cool, smooth, granite seats form a democratic circle as opposed to a hierarchical "head of the table" arrangement.
 The sleek lines and balanced curves of the work reveal Burton's elegant sense of design, as well as the influence of the Minimalist art movement of the 1960s and '70s.
-Burton was also conscious of the inherent beauty of the marble he chose as his medium, polishing it to a high sheen that highlights the grain and color of the stone.
+Burton was also conscious of the inherent beauty of the marble he chose as his medium, polishing it to a high sheen that highlights the